🕒 8 min read · 📝 1592 words

 ✨ Summary: Revelation as a Personal Journey of Refinement

-Christ, holding the keys of death and Hades (Rev 1:18), sovereignly governs every trial, judgment, and release in the believer’s life.
+Christ, holding the keys of death and Hades (Rev 1:18), sovereignly governs every trial, judgment, and release symbolized in the book of Revelation, and thus in the believer’s life.

 The seals are not distant events but divine instruments Jesus uses to awaken and refine His people, Rev 5:9.